-Because of the global pandemic, travel guidelines change almost on a daily basis.
-Our friends at SafetyWing created a helpful resource that provides information on containment measures, testing and treatment, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines have been changing very often.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Osaka, be sure to check the Flatten the Curve website for information on travel restrictions to Japan.